MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Relation to Publicity Rights

-Some training datasets contain the voices of specific celebrities in a format that can be reproduced as is.
-However, training datasets are typically used solely for the development of generative AI and do not fall under the category of “using the name, likeness, etc., as an independent object of appreciation in goods,” as indicated in the Supreme Court’s decision in the Pink Lady case.
+Some training datasets store the voices of particular celebrities in a format that allows playback in their original form.
+Nonetheless, such datasets are typically used only for the development of generative AI and do not fall within the category of “using names, likenesses, and so on as products or the like whose object is their appreciation in themselves,” as described in the Pink Lady decision.

 Therefore, it can be said that there is little room for the act of using such datasets to infringe upon publicity rights.